This site uses affiliate links as a means of monetization.

 ucraft is a new entry in the website builder market.
 It's touted as being simple and easy to use with a user interface that is unique.
-While most website builders have a wide selection of price plans to choose from, ucraft offers all of their premium features at a less than $10 / month.
 Today, I'm going to take a look at it in this Ucraft Review.

 Before we begin, I'd highly recommend watching this quick video which gives an excellent overview of the interface and how easy it is to use.
 It's not a long video but well worth the time to watch and I'm going to assume you've watched this before you start reading below: